neuml/tldrstory/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-tldrstory is semantic search application for headlines and text content related to stories. tldrstory applies zero-shot labeling over text, which allows dynamically categorizing content.
+tldrstory is a semantic search application for headlines and text content related to stories. tldrstory applies zero-shot labeling over text, which allows dynamically categorizing content.
 This framework also builds a txtai index that enables text similarity search.
 A customizable Streamlit application and FastAPI backend service allows users to review and analyze the data processed.

 tldrstory has a corresponding [Medium article](https://towardsdatascience.com/tldrstory-ai-powered-understanding-of-headlines-and-story-text-fc86abd702fc) that covers the concepts in this README and more.
 Check it out!